 Sweet and spicy but then the herbs came in and woke my tastebuds up and the spice just rounds this salad out so nicely.
 It literally has the perfect balance of sweet, spicy and delicious.
 Try serving this salad with grilled chicken satay or next to burgers or as a side salad to seafood.

-This salad is super crisp served right away and still delicious the next day albeit a little softer.
+Super crisp served right away and still delicious the next day albeit a little softer.
 Either way, I have a feeling you’re going to love how incredibly easy and tasty this Thai cucumber salad recipe is!

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »